Do You Buy a Car First or Insurance?

 You can immediately reduce your car insurance costs when you increase your deductible.
 A deductible is an amount you must pay when filing a claim before the insurance kicks in.
 Deductible amounts vary depending on the policy and coverage type, but you can choose to increase them to the max to lower your car insurance costs.

-The downside to increasing your car insurance deductibles is if you file a claim for personal injury or damage to your vehicle and do not have the money to pay your portion – the deductible.
+The downside to increasing your car insurance deductibles is if you file a claim for damage to your vehicle and do not have the money to pay your portion – the deductible.
 In this case, the insurance company will not cover your costs and expenses until your deductible obligation has been paid in full.

 Frequently Asked Questions